ledgersmb/ledgersmb-docker/README.md

 If you have any problems with or questions about this image or LedgerSMB, please contact us on the [mailing list](http://ledgersmb.org/topic/support/mailing-lists-rss-and-nntp-feeds) or through a [GitHub issue](https://github.com/ledgersmb/ledgersmb-docker/issues).

 You can also reach some of the official LedgerSMB maintainers via the `#ledgersmb` IRC channel on [Freenode](https://freenode.net).

+1.4/latest: CREATE_DATABASE env variable currently does not provision a test company.

+1.5/dev-master: Currently no way to get a working database.
+Bugs are filed, blocking 3 different approaches: New database, Upgrade from 1.4, Test company

 ## Contributing